Don't let hypertension limit your travels. Find great value travel insurance! Book online or via our friendly call centre and quote "agent".

 Avoid hunting around online for medical quotes with conditions like hypertension, and pick Holiday Extras as your holiday insurance provider.
 We can offer insurance up to the age of 89, depending on your condition, for single trip policies covering up to £15 million in travel insurance, up to £2,000 of lost baggage cover and up to £5,000 of cancellation cover.

 Booking your policy

 Making your booking is quick and easy whether you choose do so online or over the phone.
 You can either fill in the form above to receive an instant quote and make your payment, or place a free call to speak to one of our friendly call centre team.

 Keeping your levels of stress low is essential when you have high blood pressure, so it can be invaluable to know you have travel insurance that covers you in all eventualities; then you might be able to come back from your holiday feeling relaxed.
-With Holiday Extras, you know that you have a good range of cover that will take the sting out of anything that might go wrong.
+With Holiday Extras, you know that you have a great range of cover that will take the sting out of anything that might go wrong.

 Can you fly with high blood pressure?

 In most cases, air travel does not present any immediate, life-threatening risks to the passenger travelling with high-blood pressure.
 With that being said, stress and other conditions surrounding flying can often have a detrimental effect on blood pressure, so it's always best to seek advise from your doctor before the journey, if your blood pressure is particularly unstable.